-Natalie Roser Stuns In Lacy Lingerie In BTS Pics
+Natalie Roser Stuns In Lacy Lingerie In Behind-The-Scenes Pics

 “I don’t know what to think about Australia.
 There are huge spiders, snakes, sharks, crocodiles and other horrible things.
 But it also gave the world you.
 And you, you are perfect,” declared another fan.

-In addition, Natalie posted another update four days ago and that time she was photographed at the gym.
+Natalie posted another update four days ago when she was photographed at the gym.
 She rocked a pair of light neon leggings with a thick waistband and a white sports bra with thick straps and a high scoop neckline.

 In the first photo, she stood with her hand on a bar above her head and gave a hint of a smile.
 She wore her hair back in a casual ponytail for the occasion.